Ronnie Biggs handwritten letter (1995)

 to do the crosswords!

-was the desire to get my hands on
+it was the desire to put my hands on

 could solve all my financial problems